chris-ali/j6dof-flight-sim/README.md

 -Configurable weather and time of day

+-Use of USAF Digital DATCOM to calculate stability derivatives for creating custom and/or more accurate aircraft

 ##Libraries
 -This program makes use of the Apache Commons Math libraries to do the numerical integration (Runge-Kutta) necessary to make the program tick.